 This class is offered in person.
 That being said, I understand some of you may get sick during our quarter and will be unable to attend.
-You will never be penalized for not attending your section or your class.
-For material unique to your section, please reach out to your IA our classmate for missing material.
-For lecture, you can watch the video and reach out with any questions.
+You will not be penalized for not attending class.
 I cannot make promises for remote instruction as this class is in person, but I will be doing my best to teach all of you.
 I want you all to make the best decisions for your own, and others, safety.
 As described below, all assessments this quarter are online.